Sun-Mountain/hanoi_game/readme.md

 :ballot_box_with_check: No disc can be put on top of a smaller disc.

 __Bonuses:__

-* Add timer-based scoring. :x:
+:x: Add timer-based scoring.

-* Track scores across games (even if the page is reloaded). :x:
+:x: Track scores across games (even if the page is reloaded).

 __Extras:__

-* Can add discs with a maximum of 7 :ballot_box_with_check:
+:ballot_box_with_check: Can add discs with a maximum of 7

-* Can remove discs with a minimum of 3 :ballot_box_with_check:
+:ballot_box_with_check: Can remove discs with a minimum of 3

 ## Technology Used: jQuery instead of Javascript
 Initially, the plan was to utilize HTML, CSS, and Javascript that we had been learning over the past three weeks in our web intensive.
 However, after discovering some (deceptively) easy code featuring jQuery--a language we have not and will not go over in class--I decided to pursue jquery as my DOM manipulator of choice.